Radon Frequently Asked Questions

 What Is A Safe Radon Level?

 There is no “safe” level and any exposure will pose some risk.
-Radon in the air is measured in picoCuries per liter, or “pCi/L.” The EPA recommends that you take action with radon mitigation if the radon level in your home is 4.0 pCi/L or higher.
+Radon in the air is measured in picoCuries per liter, or “pCi/L.” The Environmental Protection Agency (EPA) and the Surgeon General recommend that you consider mitigating your home if the level is above 2.0 pCi/L and the World Health Organization (WHO) recommends mitigating your home if the radon level is 2.7 pCi/L or above.
 With past tests showing 1 in 3 homes in Utah having high levels of radon, and the state average of 5.3 pCi/L, every home in Utah should be tested.

 What Makes Systems From Utah Radon Services Different From Other Comapnies?